What is a carbon offset?

 A carbon offset is a credit for greenhouse gas reductions achieved by one party that can be purchased and used to compensate (offset) the emissions of another party.

-Faced with challenging timber markets, forest managers across North America are generating new revenue streams from forest carbon sequestration projects on their lands.
-The Community Forest Carbon Offset Program provides an opportunity for FSC® certified community forests to financially benefit from the sell of carbon stored in their forests.
+Faced with challenging timber markets and a public demand for climate solutions, forest managers across North America are generating new revenue streams from forest carbon sequestration projects on their lands.
+The Community Forest Carbon Offset Program provides an opportunity for FSC® certified community forests to financially benefit from the sale of carbon stored in their forests.

 Aside from helping to combat climate change, the development of carbon offsets will also contribute to a host of other ecosystem benefits such as clean drinking water, health wildlife habitats and recreational opportunities.
 These benefits will be realized while maintaining a vibrant forest economy.